-The president of the College is the executive officer and chair of the SUNY Cortland Faculty.
-The elected officers of the faculty shall be the chair of the Senate who is also the presiding officer of the faculty, the vice chair who is also the chair-designate, the secretary and the treasurer.
+The president of the university is the executive officer and chair of the SUNY Cortland Faculty.
+The elected officers of the faculty shall be the chair of the Senate who is also the presiding officer of the faculty, the vice chair/secretary, the past presiding chair and the treasurer.